The Capstone College of Nursing (CCN) awards the degree of Bachelor of Science in Nursing (BSN).

-The academic adviser in the Office of Nursing Student Services assists students regarding academic matters.
-Students may make an appointment to meet with the academic adviser for academic matters at any time during the semester.
+The academic advisers in the Office of Nursing Student Services assist students regarding academic matters.
+Students may make an appointment to meet with an academic adviser for academic matters at any time during the semester.
 Academic matters include course sequencing, withdrawals, dropping and adding courses, academic progression, registration and academic problems.
 Faculty mentors are available to advise and mentor students regarding career goals and questions about the nursing field.
 Students may request a faculty mentor by submitting the faculty mentor request form available at nursing.ua.edu to the ONSS.

 Upper Division students participate in a preregistration group advising session facilitated by undergraduate faculty during the designated preregistration advising period in the fall and spring semesters.
 CCN provides specific information to upper-division students about clinical schedules.

 There is no late registration for clinical nursing courses.
 If extenuating circumstances have made regular registration for clinical courses impossible, approval for late registration in these courses may be requested from the assistant dean of Undergraduate Programs.

 Many lower division courses have specific prerequisites.
 See course descriptions for prerequisites or contact the Office of Nursing Student Services for detailed information.

 Upon promotion to the upper division, students progress to clinical nursing courses in the established sequence.
 If a student’s progression is interrupted for any reason, it is the student’s responsibility to contact the assistant dean of Undergraduate Programs to request consideration for reassignment.
 Because spaces in clinical courses are limited, any alteration of the usual progression may lengthen the student’s program of study.